Skip to content

 }

-When applying any kind of cache to any kind of application, you chose to trade data consistency for performance.
-And, most of the time that is OK.
+When applying any kind of cache to any application, you choose to trade data consistency for performance.
+And, most of the time, that is OK.

 The best cache strategy is a combination of all of them.
 TTL, custom revalidation, stale while revalidate and all the others together are the best solution.

-The only real tip here is to you put on a scale the amount of inconsistency you are willing to give up for the performance you are willing to gain.
+The only real advice is to weigh the amount of inconsistency you are willing to accept against the performance you want to gain.
 Sometimes, not caching is the best solution.